Tonnanto/ChestRestack/README.md

 Author: Tonnanto
 Current Version: 1.0

-Download the plugin and find the Project Page on [SpigotMC](https://www.spigotmc.org/resources/chestrestack/) and [Bukkit](https://dev.bukkit.org/projects/chestrestack).
+Download the plugin and find the Project Page on [SpigotMC](https://www.spigotmc.org/resources/chestrestack.115472/) and [Bukkit](https://dev.bukkit.org/projects/chestrestack).

 ## How it works

-### Shift-click a chest.
+### Shift-click a chest
 Its dead simple.
 Shift-left click on a chest, and all items from your inventory that are already present in the chest will be moved into the chest.
 You do not have to open the chest, nor your inventory.